Saltmarsh Restoration

 Erosion

 From climate change to oil spills, agricultural drainage and development, there are countless ways in which saltmarshes have suffered.
+85% of England’s saltmarshes have disappeared since 1860, and there are just 45,000 hectares of saltmarsh remaining in the UK, said the UK Centre for Ecology & Hydrology (UKCEH).
 This is particularly significant given that, in addition to their biodiversity value, saltmarshes provide essential ecosystem services to human communities, such as flood defence and control of estuarine nutrient pollution.

 Saltmarshes erode over time, a process heightened by seal level rises, storm and flood events, and coastal engineering works.
 Fortunately, saltmarshes are able to recover if there is a regular and steady supply of sediment, which over time will develop diverse vegetation communities.